The Effects of Complex Accretion Disk Geometry on Broadened Iron K$\alpha$ Lines

 \section{Discussion}

 We have investigated the effects of accretion disk geometry on the iron K$\alpha$ line with new general relativistic ray tracing simulations.
-We survey a range of different disk geometries, including the constant aspect ratio disk, the Shakura-Sunyaev disk, the expanded inner disk, and the warped disk.
-We find that with the resolution from a real XRISM observation, using a flat disk model to fit line profiles created for systems with accretion disk geometry could have noticeable changes in estimates of the corona height, spin, and inclination angle of the system.
-In less extreme accretion disk scenarios such as a constant aspect ratio disk with $\frac{h}{\rho} = 0.1$ or a Shakura-Sunyaev disk or inner expanded disk with $\dot{M} / \dot{M}_{\text{Edd}} = 0.3$, the flat disk model provides a reasonable fit to the line profiles associated with these accretion geometries.
-However, as the accretion disk geometry becomes more extreme with $\frac{h}{\rho} = 0.5$ and $1$ for the constant aspect ratio disk and $\dot{M} / \dot{M}_{\text{Edd}} = 0.7$ and $1.1$ for the Shakura-Sunyaev disk or inner expanded disk, using a flat disk model results in underestimates in corona height and inclination angle.
+We survey a range of different disk geometries, including the constant-aspect-ratio disk, the Shakura-Sunyaev disk, the expanded inner disk, and the warped disk.
+We find that with the resolution from a real XRISM observation, using a flat-disk model to fit line profiles created for systems with accretion disk geometry could have noticeable changes in estimates of the coronal height, spin, and inclination angle of the system.
+In less extreme accretion disk scenarios such as a constant-aspect-ratio disk with $\frac{h}{\rho} = 0.1$ or a Shakura-Sunyaev disk or inner expanded disk with $\dot{M} / \dot{M}_{\text{Edd}} = 0.3$, the flat-disk model provides a reasonable fit to the line profiles associated with these accretion geometries.
+However, as the accretion disk geometry becomes more extreme with $\frac{h}{\rho} = 0.5$ and $1$ for the constant-aspect-ratio disk and $\dot{M} / \dot{M}_{\text{Edd}} = 0.7$ and $1.1$ for the Shakura-Sunyaev disk or inner expanded disk, using a flat-disk model results in underestimates in coronal height and inclination angle.
 Estimates of black hole spin may be affected as well for the case of $\frac{h}{\rho} = 1$ or $\dot{M} / \dot{M}_{\text{Edd}} = 1.1$, though the relationship is not as clear for the intermediate disk thicknesses of $\frac{h}{\rho} = 0.5$ or $\dot{M} / \dot{M}_{\text{Edd}} = 0.7$.
-Additionally, the warped disks that we simulated could not be adequately fit with the flat disk model.
-This means that we have the ability to better estimate corona height, spin, and inclination angle in extreme accretion scenarios, as well as detect the warped disk accretion geometry observationally.
+Additionally, the warped disks that we simulated could not be adequately fit with the flat-disk model.
+This means that we have the ability to better estimate coronal height, spin, and inclination angle in extreme accretion scenarios, as well as detect the warped disk accretion geometry observationally.